 The Conservation Commission administers and enforces state wetlands regulations and works to protect the town’s natural resources.

 With few exceptions, the Commission meets the second and Fourth Thursday of each month in the Planning Room of the town offices.
 Meetings begin at 7:00 p.m.
 Office hours Wednesdays 10:00 -12:00.

 Any alteration of wetlands, buffer zones or riverfront areas should be described in a Request for Determination of Applicability (RDA) and submitted to the Conservation Commission.
 In certain cases, a Notice of Intent (NOI) may be required.
 The applicant is responsible for the cost of posting the notice of public hearing concerning the RDA or NOI.
-The Commission Secretary will arrange for the public notice and a bill from the local newspaper will be sent directly to the applicant.
+For guidance on publishing the required legal notice please refer to the "Legal Notice of Public Meeting Template for Applicants" under 'Addditional Links' above.
 Submittals should be made at least two weeks prior to a target meeting date.

 The Request for Determination of Applicability (WPA Form 1) may be obtained from the Commission Secretary or from the MA.
 DEP website:

 Building permit applicants are advised that any projects within wetland buffer zones or within 200 feet of a perennial stream or river must be approved by the Williamsburg Conservation Commission.

 The granting of a building permit does not confer or imply any approval with respect to wetland regulations.